Theresa May wins Brexit assurances from EU on eve of crucial vote

 Many British lawmakers object to the backstop on the grounds that it could leave Britain subject to EU rules indefinitely or cleave Northern Ireland away from the rest of the United Kingdom.

-Brexit-supporting lawmakers said they would look at what May achieves but that she would have to show a clear way for the backstop to end.
+Brexit-supporting MPs said they would look at what May achieves but that she would have to show a clear way for the backstop to end.

 “Deal fever abounds tonight, but the crucial point is: will this backstop come to an end?”
 Conservative lawmaker Steve Baker said ahead of Lidington’s statement to parliament.